Cachexie/Cachexie/README.md

   # Hello!

-- 👋 I’m a student studying in CS.Let's pursue knowledge and techniques on github.
+- 👋 I’m a student studying in CS :)
 - 📫 How to reach me:s753861942@outlook.com.

 <!---